 The private investigation industry is highly specialized and widely misunderstood.
-One of the biggest misconceptions is that Private Investigators mostly work on infidelity/matrimonial/domestic assignments or, as the general public might refer to them, cheating husbands/wives’ cases.
+One of the biggest myths is that Private Investigators mostly work on infidelity/matrimonial/domestic assignments or, as the general public might refer to them, cheating husbands/wives’ cases.
 This misconception could not be further from the truth.
 There are firms that specialize in these types of files, but these files represent about 1% of all investigative work.

-Other frequent Private Investigator misconceptions are that there is always a lot of excitement, there is no excitement, PIs are granted special power or rights by government, it is easy to become a Private Investigator, and PIs are not tech-savvy people, PIs only work surveillance.
+Other frequent Private Investigator myths are that there is always a lot of excitement, there is no excitement, PIs are granted special power or rights by government, it is easy to become a Private Investigator, and PIs are not tech-savvy people, PIs only work surveillance.

 The most common clients for Private Investigators are insurance companies, law firms, and private corporations.
 Investigations conducted for these clients frequently involve potential fraud.
 Others seek to obtain more detailed information in order to adjudicate or manage a claim.